Reducing Recidivism: Re-Entry Mediation

 In response to research identifying the stress of deployment on military families, CMM has developed concerted outreach efforts to Veterans and Military Families.
 Mediation can assist military families to work through logistical challenges caused by multiple deployments, as well as to communicate about emotional challenges from the trauma of experiencing war.

 Police Community Dialog

 Police Complaint Mediation

-In January 2016, Community Mediation in Baltimore will began offering Police Complaint Mediation services.
+Baltimore Community Mediation City offers Police Complaint Mediation services.
 Residents and officers are now able to have face to face dialogue about difficult interactions, through this program.
 Pictured below, 15 mediators and 5 police officers attended the 2-Day, advanced Police Complaint Mediation training provided by CMM.
 Police officers completed the training so that they would be ambassadors for the program, within the Baltimore City Police Department.

 Watch CMM’s webinar for the Justice Research and Statistics Association.
 It covers police complaint mediation, police youth dialogue circles, and collaborative dialogue for policy change.

 CMM has worked with the Maryland Police Training and Standards Commission to establish best practices for Police Complaint Mediation Programs.
 To view these standards and the reference guide, visit the website: